 Other sessions included speakers from such groups as NETWORK Lobby, John Hopkins University P3 Lab, and Angela Hospice, a Felician-sponsored ministry.

-A very special thank you to all the donors who helped make this weekend possible!
+A very special thank you to all the sponsors and donors who helped make this weekend possible!

-To see photos from Seeds of Hope and stay updated on future youth-focused events, follow our accounts on Instagram https://www.instagram.com/seedsofhopeservantleaders/ and Facebook https://www.facebook.com/SOHLeadershipConference.
+To see photos from Seeds of Hope and stay updated on future youth-focused events, follow our account on Instagram or Facebook.
+If you know a young woman who may be interested or would like to sponsor future attendees, visit our Seeds of Hope website.